Laplacian Convolutional Representation for Traffic Time Series Imputation: Introduction

 The remainder of this paper is structured as follows.
-Section~\ref{sec:related_work} introduces the related work.
-Section~\ref{preliminaries} reviews the basic definitions of circulant matrix and convolution operator in machine learning and signal processing.
-In Section~\ref{methodology}, we present a novel temporal regularization and integrate it into the circulant-matrix-based low-rank models for characterizing both global and local trends in traffic time series.
-Section~\ref{univariate_experiment} and Section~\ref{multivariate_experiment} conduct imputation experiments on real-world traffic time series datasets.
-In particular, in Section~\ref{sec:image_inpainting}, we discuss a possible application of our model to the color image inpainting task and provide a tensor-completion-based approach.
+Section~\ref{sec:related_work} and \ref{preliminaries} introduce the related work and some basic concepts, respectively.
+In Section~\ref{methodology}, we integrate the temporal regularization into low-rank models for characterizing both global and local trends in traffic time series.
+Section~\ref{univariate_experiment} and Section~\ref{multivariate_experiment} conduct imputation experiments on several real-world datasets.
 Finally, we conclude this study in Section~\ref{conclusion}.